 New Edge Exhaust Modifications

 The New Edge’s stock exhaust system isn’t bad, but there are so many aftermarket options that give you a better exhaust note and more power.

-When you’re thinking about potential exhaust mods, it helps to think about the journey of the exhaust.
+When you’re thinking about potential New Edge exhaust mods, it helps to think about the journey of the exhaust.
 Think about how the air flows from the headers to the exhaust tips.
 You want to eliminate obstructions so your exhaust doesn’t encounter backpressure.
 Backpressure can prevent your Mustang from breathing as easily as it could.
 Less air means less fuel is used, which means power is reduced.

 Mufflers affect the final exhaust note the most since they’re near the end of the system.
 So if what you’re really after is a loud booming exhaust sound, then it makes sense to begin your journey in reverse.

 The New Edge’s exterior is what makes it stand out from other SN95 Mustangs.
 But adding exterior mods can give your Mustang a more unique and custom look.

 One of the most satisfying modifications is upgrading the stock lights.
 There are a lot of great light options that can give your New Edge a fresh look.

 Upgrading your headlights to LED or HID can also give you more visibility when driving at night.
 If you have dingy or yellowing headlights, a brand-new set will make your Mustang look new again.

 Many New Edge Mustang owners swap out the stock taillights for sequential taillights.
 Not only are they easy to install, but everyone will notice them.
 Or at least everyone who ends up driving behind you.
 Sequential taillights are also more noticeable when turning, which can help keep you safe.

 Simple upgrades are great for an immediate facelift and can have safety benefits.
 However, you can also choose to look for more personalized lights.
 Smoked headlight assemblies are great if you’re looking to blackout your Mustang.